Criminal Interference With Child Custody in New Jersey

 Defenses to New Jersey’s charges for interference with custody include the concealing parent’s reasonably believing that taking the child was necessary for the child’s welfare and, within 24 hours of taking the child, contacts the police, prosecutor’s office or Division of Youth and Family Services where the child had resided and advises them of the child’s whereabouts.
 Taking and concealing the child for their safety is, alone, not enough to use as a defense.

 If the parent taking the child has the right to custody and was fleeing from imminent physical danger from the other parent, this is a defense to interference if and only if, as soon as possible after the taking, gives notice as set forth immediately above, or commences an action affecting custody in an appropriate court.

 When the party taking the child reasonably believed that they had the consent of the other parent or an authorized agency, this can be used as a defense.

 Taking and concealing a child is serious offense to both New Jersey and the FBI.
 Acting in a fashion that violates these laws puts a parent at strong risk of incarceration, not even mentioning the risk of harm to the child.
 Certainly, when a child is taken across state lines or international borders, the problem escalates as do the penalties faced under New Jersey and federal law.

-If you have questions concerning NJ custody laws, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you have questions concerning NJ custody laws, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.